Continuing Conversation... Daron Acemoglu on Inequality, Institutions, and Piketty

 By Amy Willis

-Russ Roberts welcomed MIT’s Daron Acemoglu back to EconTalk this week, in an episode focused on the interplay between institutions and inequality.
+Russ Roberts welcomed MIT’s Daron Acemoglu back to EconTalk, in an episode focused on the interplay between institutions and inequality.

 Check Your Knowledge: